 For more information, please see: Coronavirus in Norway: Travel advice - helsenorge.no

 Where and when to apply?

-Please note that all applications must be handed in at VFS in Jakarta.
-It is obligatory to book appointment.
+Schengen visa applications and residence permit applications must be submitted through VFS Global in Jakarta.
+It is mandatory to book an appointment.

 VFS in Jakarta is currently open on Mondays.